CVWRSM/wrims/README.build-gradle.md

 ```

 ## 4. Build the installer/patch zip files locally
-The installer can be built by running the "zipWrimsGui" task in the wrims-gui module.
+The installer can be built by running the "zipWrimsGui" task in the wrims-install module.

-The generated wrims install zip file will be located in the /wrims-gui/build/installer
+The generated wrims install zip file will be located in the /wrims-install/build/installer
 folder.
 The installer file will be named: wrims_gui_x64_\<version\>.zip

 > [!NOTE]